tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/NPCs/Vehicle/index.md

 ## CoM
-`CoM` (*Center of Mass*) is an additional link that is defined to set the center of mass in the `Rightbody`.
+`CoM` (*Center of Mass*) is an additional link that is defined to set the center of mass in the `Rigidbody`.
 The *NPC Vehicle* (script) is responsible for its assignment.
 This measure should be defined in accordance with reality.
 Most often, the center of mass of the vehicle is located in its center, at the height of its wheel axis - as shown below.

 <img src=com_2.png width=500px> <img src=com.png width=500px>